Borneo is home to some of the best diving in southeast Asia – if not the world.Read more...

 Malaysians and Bruneians are nations of passionate eaters.
 While the two countries have distinct food, they also share many common Malay and (to a lesser extent in Brunei) Chinese dishes.
 Rice (nasi) and noodles (mee) are staples of Malay and Chinese cuisine – if you don’t like either, be prepared to starve!
 The Chinese and Malay populations rely heavily on noodles in laksa and other soups, as well as main-meal dishes.
 Freshly made mee comes in various forms: large white or yellow ribbon wheat noodles, spaghetti thin noodles and clear vermicelli noodles.
 In coffee shops you can often choose your noodles from the masses hanging at a counter at the entrance.
 Then you have to decide on the style you want them cooked – the big differences being ‘wet’ (with sauce) or ‘dry’ (without); fried (goreng) or not fried; spicy or mild.
 Dried noodles are increasingly being used, so when you get the chance to taste the real thing then do so.
 Sedap dimakan!
 (Bon appetit!)

 The Malaysian Association of Hotels issues hotel star ratings.
-Some budget hotels have a no-star rating.
-You can check to see if they are registered or have any other classification – the Malaysian Budget Hotels Association (MBHA) website has an online booking system for all of its registered members.
+Some budget hotels have a no-star rating, but you can check to see if they are registered or have any other classification.
+In Brunei, the Brunei Association of Hotels issues star ratings to registered hotels.
+Its website has descriptions of and links to its members, from budget to luxury establishments.